-The Jewish Federation of Collier County Youth Leadership Award will be given to honor the achievements of Greater Collier County high school seniors demonstrating leadership in their activities at their respective congregation and/or BBYO youth group.
+The Jewish Federation of Greater Naples Youth Leadership Award will be given to honor the achievements of Greater Collier County high school seniors demonstrating leadership in their activities at their respective congregation and/or BBYO youth group.
 They will be recognized for their successful balancing of Jewish leadership, high school academics, athletics and clubs, and community service.

 A one-time award of $2,000 each will be given to 2 deserving seniors.
 This scholarship will be used to further their education at an accredited college, university, or vocational school.